Life Cycle of a Class

 How are classes chosen?

 All of the proposals submitted by the deadline are put out for families to read.
-Each family expresses interest in classes by signing their child’s name on the back of the proposal.
-Families can “vote” for 10 classes for each student.
-(Proposal deadline April 25.)
+Each family expresses interest in classes by signing their child's name on the back of the proposal.
+Families can "vote" for 10 classes for each student.
+(Check in at the office for the Proposal deadline.)

 The Course Selection Committee considers the results of this survey.
 This committee is comprised of parents representing all age groups at Willow Wind.
 They make the final choices considering level of community interest, variety of offerings and teacher's schedules.